 Professional Lead Testing

-By far the most swift, safe, and accurate way to test for the presence of lead in your home is to have your sample professionally tested at an accredited lab.
+By far the most swift, safe, and accurate way to identify lead in your home is to have a sample tested at an accredited lab.
 Many labs allow you to collect your own sample, which involves cutting a section of paint or using a wipe to collect dust, and mailing it in or dropping it off for testing.
 You can also have a professional come in and collect your sample for you.
+You also have the option to use a DIY lead-testing kit, as long as you aren’t having professional renovations done.
+Just be sure to use a kit recognized by the EPA.

 We recommend having your paint or dust professionally tested in the following situations:

-- If you’re planning to renovate, demolish, or otherwise disrupt any paint in a home built before 1978.
+- If you’re planning to paint over, renovate, demolish, or otherwise disrupt any paint in a home built before 1978

-One of the nice things about professional testing is that you can often have the same sample tested for multiple toxic contaminants.
+One of the nice things about professional testing is that you can often have the same sample tested for multiple toxic contaminants at once.
 For example, if you’re concerned about both lead and asbestos, you can collect and submit one sample and have it tested for both on the same day.

 Removing Lead Dust

-If you discover lead-containing dust in your home, it’s vital that you remove it as quickly, safely, and efficiently as possible in order to avoid the adverse health effects of breathing in the dust.
-Unfortunately, lead dust can’t simply be vacuumed up with a regular vacuum.
+If you discover lead-containing dust in your home, it’s vital that you remove it as quickly, safely, and efficiently as possible in order to avoid the adverse health effects of breathing it in.

-First and foremost, you need to remove the source of the lead dust in your home.
+First and foremost, you need to identify and remove the source of the lead dust in your home.
 Is it being caused by chipping paint?
 Was it brought in on clothing worn at a job site?
-Was it tracked in on soil from outside?
 It’s important to get to the root cause of the dust to remedy it and ensure you don’t continue to gather more lead dust in your home.

 How do you remove lead dust from surfaces?